prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 ### Imitation Learning:
-Imitation learning: Imitation learning involves 4 steps; data collection, post processing, training, and testing.
+Imitation learning: Imitation learning involves 4 steps; data collection, post-processing, training, and testing.
 For collecting training data as well as for running the models, the same file "run_sim.py" needs to be run.

 1. **Collecting data**:
 For collecting data, first, start the simulator, then, using the command line (in the same directory), execute run_sim.py.